VOLUNTEER WORK COSTA RICA

 First and foremost, of course, it is about the protection of the turtles.
 Sea turtles almost always nest and hatch at night.
 Therefore, the volunteers do tours on the beaches during the day, but also at night.
 Here, a lot of observation and documentation is done first.
 Turtle eggs are then moved to the hatchery, which is affectionately called “nursery” by the organization.
 Here, too, there is a lot to do.
 From now on, the eggs are cared for and monitored day and night.
 Changes and progress are documented in detail to support research.
 The work in the “kindergarten” is exciting and you will learn a lot of new things.
 Of course, this also includes the maintenance, cleaning and upkeep of the hatchery.

 The highlight of your work is the release of the hatchlings into the sea – a unique moment you will never forget.
 At sunset, the turtles hatched during the day are released into the sea.
 They take their first steps on the sand and swim into the waves.
 A sight that attracts many visitors every day.
-Your task here is to give the turtles a safe way into their natural habitat.
+Your job here is to give the turtles a safe way into their natural habitat.
 You take care that the birds circling above you do not become a danger for the babies.

 Beyond the rescue work of the turtles, you will also plan and implement environmental protection campaigns and educational events in the surrounding communities.
 This is where your creativity and organizational skills are needed.
 You can visit local schools and surrounding universities and report about your work in the organization.
 But there are always cool actions as well.
 For example, trees are planted in the area, joint beach clean-ups are organized, and work is done together to maintain and expand the rescue centers.